eotobi/eotobi_dev.github.io/README.md

 # eotobi_dev.github.io
-My portfolio site.
 Get to know everything about me as a full stack developer.

 This web application built using **Django 4**, **Django REST Framework 3**, **React 18**, and **Material UI 5**.